Rochehaut Panoramic View

 Nestled on a peninsula along the meandering Semois River, the idyllic village of Frahan can be overlooked from the Rochehaut lookout point.
 Explore the area on foot by following the scenic Les Crêtes de Frahan hiking trail.

-Embark on a guided tour through the historic Ardoise d’Alle slate mine in the village of Alle and discover the region’s industrial heritage.
+At the village of Alle, you can embark on a guided tour through the historic Ardoise d’Alle slate mine and discover the region’s industrial heritage.

-Witness a unique tradition in the village of LaForêt, where residents annually construct an 80-meter-long braided wooden bridge called “Pont de Claeies” to connect the two riverbanks.
+In the next village of LaForêt, visitors can witness a unique tradition where residents annually construct an 80-meter-long braided wooden bridge called “Pont de Claeies” to connect the two riverbanks.
 The bridge is installed in the spring, typically around April, and dismantled when the water level rises in the autumn, typically around September.

 Panoramic Viewpoints